National Disability Insurance Scheme

 - Improved access to podiatry services for people with disabilities, ensuring they can remain mobile and independent.

-What had the APodA been doing?
+What has the APodA been doing?

 To represent our members and influence positive policy change, the APodA has: